chbatey/scala-basics-talk/src/main/paradox/index.md

 @@@@notes

+* Completely independent
+* Don't depend on each other
+* Only the types have to line up
+* Are we done??
-* Func composition not always so easy
+* Func comp not always so easy
-* More realistically we need DI as well e.g. where does out database connection come from?
+* realistically we need DI as well e.g. where does out database connection come from?

 @@@@